 The U.S. Department of Agriculture (USDA) serves as the primary federal agency that offers business development grant funding to agribusinesses and producers.
 These grantmaking efforts set USDA apart from other federal agencies.

-See Table 1 for a list of federal grant programs that offer business development support to farmers and agricultural businesses.
-Review the following summaries to find a program that best meets your funding needs.
+See Table 1 for a list of federal grant programs that offer business development support to farmers extension.missouri.edu q409